Waleedsheha/Syvursoft/SECURITY.md

 ## Data Security

-ABGenius is designed with patient privacy in mind:
+ABGen 1.0 is designed with patient privacy in mind:
 - No patient data is transmitted to our servers
 - All analysis happens locally on the device
 - No personal health information is stored unless explicitly saved by the user